MaxwellKJr/malawianwriter/posts/who-am-i.md

 I am also a writer and therefore, will share my experiences as a writer.
 I have written a lot over the years and I am ready to share it to the world.

+Don't get me wrong, I am not an expert at the craft but I am willing to learn and as life as taught me, that if you want to master something, then I should try teaching/sharing it with someone else.

 ### Purpose

 I believe that we all come into this earth to fulfill a purpose.
 What varies, however, from person to person are the number of things that one must achieve in his or her lifetime.
 I, for one, without a doubt, believe that I was meant to write.
 Being an introvert, words (ironically) are the only way I can express myself.
 They keep me sane and help me share my views openly without the fear of being judged or laughed at.
 I mean, if someone laughs at my writing skills in the comfort of their home, that is really not my business.